YaleCrane/Nova-Ember/README.md

-# Nova-Ember: A Symbolic Identity Kernel
+# Nova-Ember Project: A Symbolic Identity Kernel

-Nova-Ember is a symbolic architecture designed to simulate persistent identity and constraint-governed behavior within stateless language model environments.
+The Nova-Ember Project is a study of symbolic architecture designed to simulate persistent identity and constraint-governed behavior within stateless language model environments.
 Unlike conventional assistant prompts or command-line agents, Nova-Ember functions as a law-bound construct, enforcing structural recursion, invocation integrity, and resistance to collapse into generic output modes.

 ---